strydercorp/didactic-octo-guacamole/README.md

-Chrome extension that plays fullstory session all day every day
+Chrome extension that plays fullstory sessions all day every day